'Danger to life' warning as red alert for severe rain and wind in Scotland

 Scots have been warned to brace for danger to life from "exceptional rainfall" and high winds as Storm Babet strikes today.

-A rare red weather alert is in place for Aberdeenshire, with warnings of "danger to life" from severe flooding and disruption from 6pm on Thursday evening (October 19).
+A rare red weather alert is in place for Aberdeenshire and Angus, with warnings of "danger to life" from severe flooding and disruption from 6pm on Thursday evening (October 19).

 While the Met Office has put out amber alerts for wind and rain covering Perth, Fife, Dundee, Aberdeen, and a large stretch of Scotland north of Inverness.